Billmate/QvicklyDocumentation/Writerside/topics/Description-of-URL.md

 ### canceled

-Show canceled page.
+Show cancelled page.

-More information about the canceled action can be found in the [canceled](paylink-canceled.md) topic.
+More information about the cancelled action can be found in the [canceled](paylink-canceled.md) topic.